AR-937/qorrax/README.md

 - **Customizable Camera**: Implementation of an adjustable camera with support for:
   - **Depth of Field**: Simulating focus effects.
   - **Field of View**: Allowing for different viewing angles.
+- **Motion Blur**: Implementing camera to simulate motion blur.
+- **Texture Mapping**: Support for constant color texture and texture coordinates for spheres.
+- **Lights**: Introduce emmissive materials and turning objects into lights.

 ## Code Structure